kyma-project/kyma/docs/getting-started/08-connect-external-application.md

   EOF
   ```

-2. List available ServiceClass CR in the `orders-service` Namespace.
-Under the `EXTERNAL-NAME` column, find one with the `sap-commerce-cloud-events-*` prefix.
+2. List the available ServiceClass CRs in the `orders-service` Namespace.

    ```bash
    kubectl get serviceclasses -n orders-service
    ```
+   Under the `EXTERNAL-NAME` column, find one with the `sap-commerce-cloud-events-*` prefix.
 Copy the full `EXTERNAL NAME` to an environment variable.
 See the example:

    ```bash
    export EVENTS_EXTERNAL_NAME="sap-commerce-cloud-events-58d21"
    ```

-3. Provision the Events API in the `orders-service` Namespace by creating a ServiceInstance CR:
+3. Enable the events in the `orders-service` Namespace by creating a ServiceInstance CR:

   ```yaml
   cat <<EOF | kubectl apply -f -